Bespoke Panic Room Doors

 You may upgrade your safe door to have single-handed egress – at no additional cost.
 Single-handed egress offers easy locking by lifting the handle on either side.
 While in the panic room, pushing the handle down disengages the bolts for easy exit.

-Another precision Italian manufacturer, Fiam, builds sophisticated motorized and automated locksets.
+Another precision Italian manufacturer, ISEO ( formerly Fiam), builds sophisticated motorized and automated locksets.
 Its security is as robust as our standard Mottura option, with the same 16-20 thick steel bolt arrangement.

 The X1R’s motorization of all the active bolts allows for considerable convenience.
 Clients who upgrade their safe room door to the X1R may also upgrade with a digital keypad or biometric fingerprint scanner embedded into the door leaf, making entry into their panic room completely keyless.